 The laws that govern advance care plans and directives differ across Australian states and territories.
 Consider relevant legislation and guidelines when developing advance care planning processes for the health service organisation.
-The Advance Care Planning Australia website includes links to information and resources, specific to each state and territory, for different populations (including children) in different settings (for example, mental health or intensive care).
+The Advance Care Planning Australia website includes links to information and resources for different populations (including children) in different settings (for example, mental health or intensive care).